Homemade tofu chorizo is a versatile, satisfying ingredient to use in everything from burritos and tacos to soups and salads. Vegan and gluten-free.

 - In a small bowl combine the ingredients for the spice blend and set aside.
 It makes about ¼ cup, or 4 tablespoons.
 You may or may not decide to use all of it, depending on the desired level of spiciness and flavor.

-- Preheat a large saute pan over medium heat.
+- Preheat a large saute pan or cast iron skillet over medium heat.
 Add the oil.
 Once hot, add 3 to 3 ½ tablespoons of the spice blend directly to the oil, and stir for about 30 seconds.
-Add the tomato paste, and stir to combine.
+(If omitting oil, add the tofu first, then the spices.)

 Notes